Recycling today seems more complicated than ever -- it's time to get Back to Basics.

 - Other glass items.
 If you can’t donate drinking glasses or mirrors, place in the trash.

-Use the online Green Guide to help know if an item is recyclable and where to take items that aren't.
+Use the online Recycling Guide to help know if an item is recyclable and where to take items that aren't.